- Category: Renewables

 - Project type: Project

-We have undertaken significant stakeholder consultation (including two rounds of local public exhibitions), extensive site surveys and careful design to minimise any project impact.
+We have undertaken significant stakeholder consultation (including three local public exhibitions), extensive site surveys and careful design to minimise any project impact.
 The turbine layout has been designed to utilise as much of the existing infrastructure as possible.

-We recognise the importance of the opportunities that our projects can bring to local communities and businesses.
-Construction is anticipated to bring significant local opportunities such as:
+We recognise the importance of the opportunities that our projects can bring to local communities and businesses during construction and throughout its long-term operation the project is anticipated to bring significant local opportunities such as:

 - Direct local employment both on site and within the local, regional and national supply chain;